marcusziade/igscraper/README.md

-Example use: `go run main.go zuck`
+Example use: `go run cmd/igscraper/main.go zuck`

 The program will recursively look through all the posts, filter out videos (reels included), and save all the images to a folder named after the IG profile.